About Anita Alvarez

 Anita has spent her entire legal career in public service in the State’s Attorney’s Office representing the victims of crime in Cook County.
 After serving with distinction for more than 22 years, Anita entered the race for Cook County State’s Attorney in August of 2007 in what would be the first open primary election for the office in more than 50 years.
 Anita scored a dramatic upset in Cook County politics when she defeated five male opponents in a hotly contested Democratic primary and then soundly defeated her male Republican challenger in the general election.

 Since taking office, Anita has delivered on many of the promises that she made to voters when she sought public office.
 In her first two years on the job, Alvarez has worked to stem the tide of gang and gun violence by drafting a new law that has increased criminal penalties for gang members arrested with guns.
-Gang members convicted under the new law face a mandatory prison sentence and are no longer eligible for parole.
+Gang members convicted under the new law face a mandatory prison sentence and are no longer eligible for probation.

 In addition, Anita has stepped up the investigation and prosecution of public and government corruption; opened four new community-based prosecutions offices, and formed a mortgage fraud investigations and prosecutions unit.
 She also created a Human Trafficking Initiative that works closely with local, state and federal law enforcement agencies to crack down on individuals and human trafficking groups that exploit children.
 She also authored the Illinois Safe Children Act, a sweeping new law that enhances protections for juveniles caught in the sex trade and provides new legal tools for police and prosecutors to target those who prostitute children.